Korn's inequality from the viewpoint of calculus of variations: Rank-one convexity, improved lower bounds and sharpness

 and so we can estimate $|\mathrm{Sym}(M(r))|$ from above by

 Integrating this proves

 Combining the two inequalities, it follows that

-Therefore if $c_dd>\sqrt 2$ (which is always true provided $d>2$) we have
+Therefore if $c_d d>\sqrt 2$ (which is always true provided $d>2$) we have

 This completes the proof of the estimate.
 The proof for the trace-free version of Korn follows in exactly the same way.
-To prove asymptotic sharpness, it suffices to consider explicit witnesses: for example, in even dimensions, $u(x)=\chi_{|x|\le 1}(1-|x|^2) x$ witnesses the asymptotic sharpness of the estimate. \end{proof} \begin{remark} A similar behaviour, though with the roles of $(1,2)$ and $(2,\infty)$ switched, is known for the Beurling-Ahlfors transform (see~\cite{Banuelos2013},~\cite {Strzelecki2017TheFunctions}). \end{remark} These considerations suggest the following strengthening of our conjecture: \begin{conjecture} $-\mathcal G_p(|P_{\mathrm{Skew}(d)}(A)|, |P_{\mathrm{Sym}(d)}(A)|)$ is quasiconvex at some matrix $A_0$. \footnote{Note that quasiconvexity in $A_0$ implies, by homogeneity of the function, quasiconvexity in $0$.} \end{conjecture}
+To prove asymptotic sharpness, it suffices to consider explicit witnesses: for example, in even dimensions, $u(x)=\chi_{|x|\le 1}(1-|x|^2) x$ witnesses the asymptotic sharpness of the estimate. \end{proof} \begin{remark} A similar behaviour, though with the roles of the intervals $(1,2)$ and $(2,\infty)$ switched, is known for the Beurling-Ahlfors transform (see~\cite{Banuelos2013},~\cite {Strzelecki2017TheFunctions}). \end{remark} These considerations suggest the following strengthening of our conjecture: \begin{conjecture} $-\mathcal G_p(|P_{\mathrm{Skew}(d)}(A)|, |P_{\mathrm{Sym}(d)}(A)|)$ is quasiconvex at some matrix $A_0$. \footnote{Note that quasiconvexity at $A_0$ implies, by homogeneity of the function, quasiconvexity at $0$.} \end{conjecture} \begin{theorem} \end{theorem} \begin{proof} The proof will take advantage of the complex structure on $\R^2$.
+More precisely, identify a function $u\colon \R^2\to \R^2$ with $g\colon \C\to \C$ defined as